Liam is a programming enthusiast and likes to write about his work.

 The ELSE statement will always execute if none of the statements above have executed

-CASE Statements are very similar to IF statements, however they define the state to run without having to pass through every ELSIF statement.
+CASE Statements are very similar to IF statements, however, they define the state to run without having to pass through every ELSIF statement.

 Take a look at the code below:

-This CASE statement provides almost the same functionality as the previous IF example, the only difference is there is not a "Anything" case that captures any undefined conditions.
+This CASE statement provides almost the same functionality as the previous IF example, the only difference is there is not an "Anything" case that captures any undefined conditions.
 CASE statements are explicit, the case must exist else it will not be actioned.

 Common uses of CASE is to enforce a State Machine type architecture

 Structured Text is extremely powerful and certainly has it's place in application design.
-Favoured for complex tasks, it's flexibility is superior to all other IEC languages, it is easily read, but can be confusing to beginners, especially with the caveats that other languages do not suffer with.
+Favoured for complex tasks, its flexibility is superior to all other IEC languages, it is easily read, but can be confusing to beginners, especially with the caveats that other languages do not suffer with.

-ST should be the language that is learnt second to Ladder (As ladder is most common), it will open up possibilities in functions and function blocks that are extremely difficult to achieve in Ladder alone
+ST should be the language that is learnt second to Ladder (as ladder is most common), it will open up possibilities in functions and function blocks that are extremely difficult to achieve in Ladder alone.

 Liam (author) from UK on January 16, 2020: